alessandrolepri/project-4/README.md

 ### Flip Effects

 This was achieved using a package call 'react-flip-page'.
 While it certainly was an essential and very useful part of creating the overall look and feel of the site, it was definitely a big challenge to work with and to style correctly.

+### Reset Password

+We thought that any App where the user needs to sign-up in order to post their story should also have a "reset password" function to fully complete the authentication process.
+Our idea was to verify if an email address was already been used and saved in our database in order to get access to the reset password stage.
+If the value provided is matching the database params.user then the password can be reset and a new token will be assign once log in again.

 # Challenges and Wins